sarvagya2545/app-ideas/Projects/3-Advanced/Chat-App.md

 -   [ ] Users can chat in private
 -   [ ] Users can join `channels` on specific topics
 -   [ ] When another user is typing the message, show that someone is typing to everyone in the room
--   [ ] Show when a user is online or offline
+-   [ ] Show whether an user is online or offline

 ## Useful links and resources